gitjuli94/SuspiciousChat/README.md

 ## FLAW 1: A01:2021 - Broken Access Control

 ### Problem
 Non-admin users are able to delete messages due to a missing validation in the delete_chat function.
 This flaw allows unauthorized users to perform actions that should be restricted to administrators, violating access control policies.
+If non-admin users can delete messages, they can potentially disrupt the application's functionality by removing important content.
+Furthermore, this can cause loss of data integrity and lead to frustration among legitimate users, as no proper checks are in place to prevent such unauthorized actions.

 ### Fix
 Add a verification step to ensure that only users with is_staff privileges (admin users) can delete messages.
 This can be achieved by adding a conditional check to verify the user's role before allowing access to the delete functionality.